Go Beyond Dharamshala

 Masrur Rock Cut Temple

 The temples were carved out of monolithic rock with a shikhara and provided with a sacred pool of water as recommended by Hindu texts on temple architecture.
-It got damaged in the 1905 earthquake but still in decent condition.
+It got damaged in the 1905 earthquake but is still in decent condition.
 The Masrur temple and the Prasat Ak Yum temple found in Siam Reap, Cambodia have parallels, in that both are temple mountains with asymmetric design

 Entry Fees: For Indian ₹25 per person and for Foreigner ₹300 per person